dart-archive/www.dartlang.org/src/site/tools/observatory/tags.markdown

 Observatory uses tags to identify categories of execution.
 Most of the predefined (default) tags identify VM activities that you don't have direct control over, such as garbage collection.
-An exception is the Script tag, which identifies the execution of Dart code, including your Dart code and the Dart code in libraries that you use.
+An exception is the Dart tag, which identifies the execution of Dart code, including your Dart code and the Dart code in libraries that you use.
 The predefined tags are explained in [VM tags](#vm-tags).